Sumtin/torrent-dvr/README.md

 # Introduction
-Collection of secure deployments for torrent-based digital video recorders (DVR) for movies and TV shows.
+Docker Compose deployment for torrent-based digital video recorders (DVR) for movies and TV shows.

 The following containers are used in this solution: